5outh/WeekOfPragmas/Posts/ListComprehensions.md

                    ]
 ```

-The function this generates looks pretty ugly compared to `fibs`, but written with `ParallelListComprehension` syntax, we get something much nicer.
+The function this generates looks pretty ugly compared to `fibs`, but written with `ParallelListComprehension` syntax, we get something nicer.

 ## TransformListComp

-`TransformListComp` gives us something really powerful and really strange.
-It gives us an SQL-like syntax to process lists as if they were database tables.
+`TransformListComp` gives us something really powerful and really strange: an SQL-like syntax to process lists as if they were database tables.
 Let's construct a simple "table" that we can use to run queries on.

 ```haskell
 data Character = Character